Sidekick

 Where the time actually goes

 A single LEI case, end to end.
-The same case takes days — but real agent work is a sliver of it.
-Toggle Sidekick to see the front queue episode disappear.
+The same case takes days — but real agent work is a tiny sliver of it.
+Toggle Sidekick to see the front queue element disappear.

 Sidekick OFF